Srikakulam district: Geography

-Srikakulam district occupies an area of 4591 km2, comparatively equivalent to Australia's Trinidad and Tobago.
+Srikakulam district occupies an area of 4591 km2, comparatively equivalent to Trinidad and Tobago.
 It is within the geographic coordinates of 18°-20’ and 19°-10’ N and 83°-50’ and 84°-50’ E. The district is skirted to a distance by Kandivalasagedda, Vamsadhara and Bahuda at certain stretches of their courses while a line of heights of the great Eastern Ghats run from the northeast.
 Vizianagaram district and Parvathipuram Manyam district flanks in the south and west while Odisha bounds it on the north and Bay of Bengal on the East.
 Srikakulam district can be divided into two main distinct natural divisions.
 A portion of Srikakulam district is plain terrain with intense agriculture and the other is rocky and hilly terrain covered with forests.
 Some of the Mahendragiri Hills covers Srikakulam district.
 Most of the forest area of the plain terrain has been damaged by intense agriculture.
 Kotthuru, Hiramandalam, Pathapatnam, Kalingadal reservoir and some other areas are still covered with dense forests.
 Srikakulam is 100 km north of Visakhapatnam.
 It has a population of 2,703,114 of which 10.98% is urban as of 2001.
 Srikakulam district has the longest coastline (about 193 km) in the state of Andhra Pradesh.

 Major rivers flowing through the district are River Nagavali, River Vamsadhara, Mahendratanaya, Champavati, Bahuda, Kumbhikota Gedda, Suvarnamukhi, Vegavati, Gomukhi.
 The Nagavali and Vamsadhara are the major rivers in Srikakulam district.
 These two river basins together constitute about 5% of the area.
 The Mahendratanaya and Bahuda rivers are two minor river basins in the district.
 Others are Benjigedda, Peddagedda, Kandivalasa gedda.
 Major irrigation projects on these rivers — Vamsadhara Project, Narayanapuram Anicut, Thotapalli Regulator — and some medium projects at Pydigam Project, Onigadda provide a total ayacut of 69373 acre.

 Demographics

 According to the 2011 census Srikakulam district has a population of 2,703,114, roughly equal to the nation of Kuwait or the US state of Nevada.
 This gives it a ranking of 147th in India (out of a total of 640).
 The district has a population density of 462 PD/sqkm.
 Its population growth rate over the decade 2001–2011 was 6.38%.
 Srikakulam has a sex ratio of 1014 females for every 1000 males, and a literacy rate of 62.3%.

-After reorganization the district had a population of 21,91,437, with a sex ratio of 1014 females to every 100 males.
+After reorganization the district had a population of 21,91,437, with a sex ratio of 1014 females to every 1000 males.
 373,746 (17.05%) lives in urban areas.
 Scheduled Castes and Scheduled Tribes made up 1,85,890 (8.48%) and 94,371 (4.31%) of the population respectively.

 At the time of the 2011 census, 92.34% of the population spoke Telugu, 6.18% Odia and 0.92% Sora as their first language.